Émile Auguste Joseph De Wildeman

 Émile Auguste Joseph De Wildeman (19 October 1866, Saint-Josse-ten-Noode – 1947) was a Belgian botanist and phycologist.
 He is known for his investigations of Congolese flora.

 From 1883 to 1887, he studied pharmacy at the Université libre de Bruxelles.
-In 1891, he began work as a preparateur at the Jardin Botanique National de Belgique, an institution where he later served as director.
+In 1891, he began work as a preparateur at the Botanical Garden of Brussels, an institution where he later served as director.
 In 1892, he received his doctorate in sciences (academic advisor, Leo Errera) and in 1926 attained the title of professor.